barbarapawlowskaa/monoisotopic_prediction_thesis/README.md

 python scripts/run_all.py --steps 07 10 11
 ```

-Run the full protein-scale analysis:
+Run only the full protein-scale analysis:

 ```bash
 python scripts/run_all.py --steps 13 14 15